AI & Creativity: Reflections on Language, Authorship, and the Future of Art

 Reading Time: 5 minutes

 The Socratic method is the name we have for discussing things into a deeper understanding through lively and active debate, argument and reasoning with others.
-It’s a teaching method the emphasises questioning, reframing, and challenging assumptions and knowledge.
+It’s a teaching method that emphasises questioning, reframing, and challenging assumptions and knowledge.
 When I use AI, I find that rather than me being lazy and just have it “write” for me (one of the central criticisms of AI), I actually converse with it and find myself arriving at new ways of understanding.
 AI is not just for lazy writers, it’s for writers who want to refine their own ideas.

 Socrates is one of the most famous philosophers who ever lived.
 His ideas are still relevant today, despite him having lived, in the 5th Century BC, at a time when writing itself was a radical new technology, and even the simplest tools for recording thought were regarded with suspicion.
 The ancient Greeks also thought thunder and lighting were literally being hurled by Zeus and they used stones and old bits of pottery as toilet paper.